[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Would you submit someone else's work as your own?
 Probably not.
 But you might read it, learn from it, and use it to shape your own thinking.

-Some executives may question how audiences would ever notice if their content is AI-generated.
+With AI increasingly sophisticated by the day, some executives may question how audiences would ever notice if their content is AI-generated.

 Well, because AI recycles what already exists.